Doobem/Analytics_portfolio/README.md

 - BSc., Computer Science | Madonna University, Nigeria ( August, 2018).<br>

 ### Work Exprience
+#### Business Intelligence Data Analyst
+S.Obiugo Foundation <br>
+April 2020 – Present  Nigeria <br>
+•Integrates BI assets into customer relationship management tasks, improving service personnel’s available intelligence.
+• Responsible for drafting strategic business intelligence road map, complete with data governance policies and tactical information safeguards.
+• Develops dashboard and customized reports which aid to present business performance metrics with Power BI and Tableau.
+• Utilising SQL and Excel to gather, compile and analyse data for creating graphs and charts that streamlines the decision-making process.
+• Collaborates with stakeholders to identify business needs and data sources.<br>

 #### Data Analyst
-S.Obiugo Foundation <br>
-April 2020 – August 2021  Nigeria <br>
-• Created various Excel documents to assist with pulling metrics data and presenting information to stakeholders for concise explanations of best placement for needed resources.<br>
-• Analyzed key aspects of business to evaluate factors driving results and summarized into presentations.<br>
-• Utilized data visualization tools effectively communicate business insights.<br>
-• Extracted and interpreted data pattern’s to translate findings into actionable outcomes.<br>
-• Delivered analysis of market, sales and consumer trend impact on long and short term strategies.<br>

-#### Product Analyst
 Wakanow <br>
 March 2019 – March 2020, Nigeria. <br>
+• Created various Excel documents to assist with pulling metrics data and presenting information to stakeholders for concise explanations of best placement for needed resources.
-• Worked with development team to define and implement customer change requests to enhance product functionality. <br>
+• Worked with business intelligence software and various reports to glean insights into trends and prospects.
-• Attended weekly development team meetings and assisted in identification and resolution of issues to maintain timeline and budget integrity.<br>
-• Created customized marketing materials to increase product awareness. <br>
-• Collected customer’s data using various research methods to broaden results and optimize marketing strategies.<br>
+• Utilized data visualization tools to effectively communicate business insights.<br>

 #### IT Support